altamashshaikh0017/Feeds-Application/README.md

-# Feeds-Application
+# Feeds-Application (Check Master Branch)
-Feeds Application created using Spring Boot.
+Code and other details for this application is available in Master branch